Resident Research/Scholarly Projects

 Through a variety of departmental resources they are shepherded through a research process.
 Practice-based quality improvement projects focus on implementing changes in the way we practice to optimize care.
 They provide residents with valuable experience in critical appraisal, problem solving and leadership skills.

-Research Topics for Classes of 2012-14:
+Research Topics for Class of 2018:

 "Improving Frequency and Accuracy of Medication Reconciliations"

 "Improving Accuracy of Blood Pressure Measurements in Clinic"

 "Improving Yearly Influenza Vaccinations Rates at Family Health Center of Worcester"

 "Improving the Rates of Diabetic Eye Exams at FHCW"